Xander2103/VanMalderStudio-CRM/README.md

    Angular:
    http://localhost:4200

+   7.
+The seeded login is only for a fresh local development database.
-7. Mention local dev login:
+Default seeded dev login:
 admin@vanmalderstudio.local
 Admin123!
+After first login, the admin can change the email/password from the Account page.
+Personal credentials are stored only in the local database and must never be committed.
+Do not add any real/personal credentials.
+Do not change code.

    But clearly say this is only a local development seeded user.
 8. Add a security note: